jakubsvobodacz/jakubsvoboda/README.md

 ## Important Notice

-**This repository is not intended for forking or cloning.** It's shared publicly to showcase my code structure but is designed specifically for my personal use.
+**This repository is not intended for forking or cloning.** It's shared publicly to show my code structure but is designed specifically for my personal use.

 ## Connect With Me